-We work together with UNIDO and other local and regional organizations dedicated to the protection and care of camelids, under the guidelines of international conventions as the CITES - Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+Together with UNIDO and other local and regional organizations join forces to work.
+They are all dedicated to the protection and care of camelids, under the guidelines of international conventions as the CITES - Convention on International Trade in Endangered Species of Wild Fauna and Flora.